For one week only, save $10

-Sowing annuals from seed directly into the garden is less time-consuming than growing your own bedding plants.
+Sowing annuals from seed directly into the garden is less time-consuming than starting your own bedding plants.

-There are many annual flowers that you can sow directly into your garden beds outdoors instead of starting indoors.
+There are many annual flowers that you can sow directly into your garden beds outdoors instead of starting them under lights indoors.

 They include attractive garden stalwarts such as calendula, cosmos, larkspur, annual poppies, nigella, cleome, sweet pea and morning glory.

-Try using them in spots where perennials have disappeared after the winter, or as filler plants among perennials.
+Try planting them in spots where perennials have disappeared after the winter, or as filler plants among perennials.

 What you need to know about growing annuals from seed - recommended seeding dates, how deep to plant and suggested spacing - is usually listed on the seed packet.